hughCulling/openai-realtime-twilio-demo/README.md

 ## Overview

-This repo implements a phone calling assistant with the Realtime API and Twilio, and had two main parts: the `webapp`, and the `websocket-server`.
+This repo implements a phone calling assistant with the Realtime API and Twilio, and has two main parts: the `webapp`, and the `websocket-server`.

 1. `webapp`: NextJS app to serve as a frontend for call configuration and transcripts
 2. `websocket-server`: Express backend that handles connection from Twilio, connects it to the Realtime API, and forwards messages to the frontend